-Francesco Patriarca (b.1974, Rome) is an Italian multimedia artist.
+Francesco Patriarca (b.1974, Rome, Italy) is an Italian multimedia artist.
 His research is based on different expressive languages that include painting, photography, drawing, installation, and music.
 Through careful observation of the environment and its constant mutations, the artist translates his visual thoughts into cycles of works that are conceived of as a personal diary; an ongoing visual biography.

 Patriarca makes emotional, vibrating abstract works that focus on gestural and chromatic energy where the subject is often to be found and interpreted through the viewer’s personal experience.
 He has shown his work extensively in site-specific installations, museums, and private institutions worldwide.
-He lives and works in Rome.
+Partiarca lives and works in Rome.

 Spazio Nea, Naples; MAXXI Rome; MAMBO, Bologna; MADRE, Naples; Reggia di Caserta, Naples; Apothecaries Gardens, Moscow; Art Platform, Los Angeles; Next Level Project Space, London; Fondazione Pastificio Cerere, Rome; Gossmichael Foundation, Dallas; Galerie Made, Paris; Galerie Peithner-Lichtenfels, Vienna; Nicoletta Rusconi Projects, Milan; Ministero Degli Affari Esteri, Rome; Musèe Carnavalet, Paris; National Gallery of Arts, Tirana; M’ars Contemporary Art Center, Moscow; Museo Orto Botanico, Rome; Sanskriti Foundation, New Delhi; Torrence Art Museum, California; European Commission, Paris; Dactyl Foundation, New York; and Rencontres d’Arles, Arles.